Formal grammar

 Validation and parsing

 Parsing is the process of determining the grammatical structure of a sentence with respect to a formal grammar.
-Specifically, it means determining the sequence of steps by which the sentence was constructed.
+Specifically, it means determining the sequence of production steps by which the sentence was constructed.

 The only way to validate a sentence is to demonstrate that it can be successfully parsed.
 Likewise, an invalid sentence, by definition, cannot be parsed.
 Therefore, in the general case, parsing and validation are almost exactly the same thing.
 Each entails and implies the other.
 The only distinction is that parsing involves collecting more information.

 For an arbitrary sentence and an arbitrary formal grammar, parsing is very difficult.
-It requires a fully-functional Turing machine and can be extremely computationally intensive.
-So, how can we make our machine languages more practical to parse?
+It requires a fully-functional Turing machine and can be very computationally intensive.

 We do this by putting restrictions on the types of rules and symbols we use in our formal grammar.
 By adding further restrictions we can classify all of the formal grammars into a hierarchy.
 Grammars higher in the hierarchy are very powerful, but also very difficult to validate.
 Grammars lower in the hierarchy are more constrained and have less expressive power, but they are also easier to validate.